mostafaamer1234/FloodClusterMST/Report.md

 </p>

 A separate set of tests focused on the diagonal neighbor option.
-With diagonal connections disabled, the graph was more grid-aligned and clusters tended to have sharper, block-like boundaries.
+With diagonal connections disabled, the graph was more grid aligned and clusters tended to have sharper, block like boundaries.
 When diagonal neighbors were enabled, each cell had more possible connections, which allowed the MST to find smoother paths.
 This produced clusters with more rounded or blended shapes.
 Even though this setting is simple, it consistently changed how the MST grew, making it easy to see how graph density influences the final clustering.

 The interface below shows the parameters used for recomputing clusters during testing: